alexmccray23/uncle/README.md

 # banner_column.lua
 Neovim plugin for adding "C &CE" to the banners.

+# base_check.lua
+Neovim plugin for checking if any base rows exceed 100%.

 # base_row.lua
 Neovim plugin for adding the 'TOTAL BASE' row in Uncle tables.